panteliselef/astro-with-clerk-auth/packages/astro-clerk-auth/README.md

 - [SignedOut](https://clerk.com/docs/components/control/signed-out)
 - [Protect](https://clerk.com/docs/components/protect)

 All of the above can be used with React or only on server.
-They only difference is the import path.
+The only difference is the import path.

 ```ts
 // Import Protect build with React (requires `@astro/react`)